Frequently Asked Questions

 Q. Where can I go to choose waterwise plants?

-A. The Conservation Garden Park’s online plant finder is a great resource that includes a variety of beautiful, waterwise plants well suited to Utah’s climate.
+A. The Conservation Garden Park’s online plant finder and the division’s Waterwise Plant List are great resources that include a variety of beautiful, waterwise plants well suited to Utah’s climate.
 Find out how simple changes can result in significant water savings.

 Q. Can I collect and use precipitation, also known as “rain harvesting?”

-A. Senate Bill 32 provides for the collection and use of precipitation – also known as rainwater harvesting – without obtaining a water right after registering on the Division of Water Rights web page.
+A. SB 32 (2010) provides for the collection and use of precipitation – also known as rainwater harvesting – without obtaining a water right after registering on the Division of Water Rights web page.
 There is no charge for registration.

 • A person may collect and store precipitation without registering in no more than two covered storage containers if neither covered container has a maximum storage capacity of greater than 100 gallons.